Liability You Assume Under a Rental Car Agreement

 Regina Rogers owns Rogers Risk Analysis.
 She is on her way to meet with a client, and is driving a car she rented from Reliable Rentals.
 Regina is in a hurry.
 She is speeding around a curve about a mile from her client's office when the traffic suddenly stops ahead of her.
 Regina slams on her brakes but can't stop in time to avoid hitting the vehicle in front of her.
 Both her rental car and the vehicle she has rear-ended are badly damaged.
 Beth Baker, the driver of the other car, sustains a broken leg and a skull fracture.

+Two months later, Beth sues both Regina and Reliable Rentals for bodily injury and property damage.
 Beth's suit alleges that the accident resulted from two causes: Regina's negligent driving, and the car rental agency's failure to properly maintain the vehicle.
 Beth contends that the rental car's brakes were worn.
 While Regina was speeding prior to the accident, she might have been able to stop sooner had Reliable Rentals serviced the brakes adequately.

 Regina soon receives a letter from the rental agency.
 Reliable Rentals demands that she (or her insurer) indemnify the agency for all costs it incurs (including defense costs and damages) as a result of Beth's lawsuit.
 Reliable cites an indemnity agreement in the contract Regina signed when she rented the car.